jhsi/tailight-core/README.md

 ## About
 Tailight.js is a library created to help create hoverable desire paths between any two HTML elements.
 It also can be used to create a light path between two boxed divs.

+Want to see the live example?
+[View it by clicking here](www.jameshsi.com/tailight)

 ## Installation

 ```bash